MartaKliuchnik/alias-game/README.md

 **Example Request**

 Description: A `POST` request to the user registration endpoint.
-It includes a JSON payload in the request body with the user's name, and password for registration.
+It includes a JSON payload in the request body with the user's username, and password for registration.

 ```